bill0x2A/ledger-sideshift-tx-signing/README.md

 The minimal frontend allows the filling of all inputs that go into the payload construction, and call the backend signing functions, with copy and pasted default values from a real RPC call.

 There are buttons to call `exchange.start`, `exchange.completeSwap` and construct the payload and signatures.

+All the frontend does it take the backend call, and [call the wallet-api completeSwap function here.](https://github.com/bill0x2A/ledger-sideshift-tx-signing/blob/main/src/app/page.tsx#L113-L114), decoding the base64url encoded `payload` and `signature` back to a Buffer, as required by `wallet-api`, using the same library used to encode them.

+Please contact [bill0x2a on Discord](https://discordapp.com/users/bill0x2a) for more information and discussion.